v8/v8.dev/src/features/bigint.md

 // → true
 ```

-Note: Because `BigInt`s and `Number`s generally don’t mix, please avoid overloading or magically “upgrading” your existing code to use `BigInt`s instead of `Number`s.
+Because `BigInt`s and `Number`s generally don’t mix, please avoid overloading or magically “upgrading” your existing code to use `BigInt`s instead of `Number`s.
 Decide which of these two domains to operate in, and then stick to it.
 For _new_ APIs that operate on potentially large integers, `BigInt` is the best choice. `Number`s still make sense for integer values that are known to be in the safe integer range.

 Another thing to note is that [the `>>>` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators#Unsigned_right_shift), which performs an unsigned right shift, does not make sense for `BigInt`s since they’re always signed.
 For this reason, `>>>` does not work for `BigInt`s.